mathspp/mathspp/pages/02.blog/2020-apl-competition/item.en.md

 Phase $2$ of the competition is composed of a variable number of problems of varying difficulties; some are really easy and some are really hard.
 You can find the problem sets for all previous competitions [here][prob-sets].

-I started learning APL around March of 2020 with the sole purpose of competing in the 2020 edition of the student competition.
+I started learning APL around March of 2020 with the sole purpose of competing in the 2020 edition of the student competition (ok, I also wanted to have fun and distract myself from the current world events [at around this time the coronavirus outbreak reached Portugal]).
 The submissions were due by the 31st of July (a week ago) and I am pleased to tell you - not that you care - that I submitted solutions to all problems and I feel I did a decent job.
 On the other hand, I am a very young APLer & I have _no_ idea who are the students from all around the world that competed so I wouldn't be surprised if I place poorly in the final ranking.

 Regardless of that, I have found APL to be really enjoyable for various reasons, from the fact that I feel it is very maths oriented to it being so "weird" with its funny-looking primitive functions (e.g. `⍋` or `⍳`).
 Another thing that helped a lot was me having found APL through [codegolf], which led me to [The APL Orchard], where a bunch of friendly folks taught me pretty much everything I know about APL and array-oriented programming.